Audits & Risk Disclosure

 Centralization Risk

-Mustang Finance Protocol is designed to be as limited and decentralized as possible.
-The only parameters in the protocol which can be updated or changed by Mustang Finance governance are:
+Firm Finance Protocol is designed to be as limited and decentralized as possible.
+The only parameters in the protocol which can be updated or changed by Firm Finance governance are:

-New collateral types can NOT be added by Mustang Finance governance.
-MUST can NEVER be minted by Mustang Finance governance.
-The percentage of fees that are directed to the stability pool can NOT be changed by Mustang Finance governance.
+New collateral types can NOT be added by Firm Finance governance.
+FIRM can NEVER be minted by Firm Finance governance.
+The percentage of fees that are directed to the stability pool can NOT be changed by Firm Finance governance.

 Saga EVM Network

-Mustang is depdent on the security of Saga.
-If there is ever a critical issue with Saga EVM or other Saga infrastructure that could effect the safety of Mustang.
+Firm is depdent on the security of Saga.
+If there is ever a critical issue with Saga EVM or other Saga infrastructure that could effect the safety of Firm.

 Collaterals